 Social psychology addresses how the real or imagined presence of others influences the way we feel, think, and behave.
 Social psychology is related to sociology in this regard, but instead of focusing on processes at the group level, it focuses on the individual.
 Furthermore, it relies on empirical scientific research to generate theories of social behavior.
 This course covers social psychological theories and research regarding social cognition, social perception, attitude change, conformity and obedience, group dynamics, interpersonal attraction, prosocial and antisocial behavior, prejudice and stereotyping, and everyday social judgment.
-It also covers applications of social psychology to work, law, politics, community development and health, and examines how social psychology relates to the major Global Challenges at the center of LUC’s program: Peace & Justice, Sustainability, Prosperity, and Diversity.
+It covers also applications of social psychology to work, law, politics, community development and health.

 can recognize, define and explain the key concepts, approaches, theories and methods that form contemporary social psychology, as introduced in the readings and lectures.

 can communicate these logically, clearly and accurately to others, both in speaking and writing.

 can analyze specific real-world phenomena by applying the learned social-psychological concepts to them.

 can explain how his/her understanding of key social-psychological concepts, theories and findings has led to greater self-understanding and a greater understanding of others and events.

 Timetables for courses offered at Leiden University College in 2020-2021 will be published on this page of the e-Prospectus.